-The industry is working hard to deal with the complexity problem.
+The industry is working hard to deal with the usability problem.
 First, new platforms are coming online with a fresh approach to architecture.
 For example, ADP, one of our HCM consulting partners, has created a new network-based platform built for the way people interact with each other.

 ADP built its solution with a graph database, which stores relationships instead of indexes, tables, and rows of data.
-Graph databases have been around for very long time, but they didn't become mainstream until companies needed to manage huge volumes of data and - time responses.
-The technology is now powering supply chain management, ecommerce, security, fraud detection, and many other advanced analytics uses.
+Graph databases have been around for a very long time, but they didn't become mainstream until companies needed to manage huge volumes of data and needed real-time responses.
+The technology is now powering supply chain management, eCommerce, security, fraud detection, and many other advanced analytics uses.

 The ADP platform also uses "low code" development that makes it much easier to develop applications quickly.
 Teams can build applications on it without developing a core technology or worrying about security.
 It's built into the platform.
 It's the same concept that drives Amazon AWS, Microsoft Azure, SAP Cloud, and other cloud platforms.

 The ADP platform simplifies the experience because people don't have to learn a new interface.
 It promises to deliver the "no training required" model the industry has been trying to create for decades.

 The second solution we are seeing is Digital Experience Platforms that provide a single user interface for applications, processes, content, services, and interactions with other users.
-We can think of it as a user layer on top of a group of technologies that gives user one place to go for their needs.
+We can think of it as a user layer on top of different technologies.
+Experience platforms already have dozens of vendors.

 Technology Doesn't Guarantee Success

-Industry experts told us for decades about the reasons implementations don't deliver on their promise.
+Industry experts told us for decades about the reasons technology fails to deliver on its promise.
 It's usually a long list starting with something like "failure to plan."

-However, the underlying problem is more than planning.
-Lack of preparation causes what I call the “not now syndrome.”
+However, the underlying problem is more than just planning.
+Lack of preparation causes what call the "not now syndrome."